Pulling on a carbon nanotube¶

 680 atoms in group carbon_mid

-Finally, let us randomly delete some of the carbon atoms.
-In order to avoid deleting atoms that are too close to the edges, let us define a new region name rdel that starts \(2\,Å\) from the CNT edges.
+Finally, to start from a less ideal state and create a system with some defects, let us randomly delete a small fraction of the carbon atoms.
+To avoid deleting atoms that are too close to the edges, let us define a new region name rdel that starts \(2\,Å\) from the CNT edges.

 variable zmax_del equal ${zmax}-2